codecygen/111_React-FramerMotion-Animation-On-Remove/README.md

 ## Keywords:
 - Collapse Animation When a Box is Deleted in a Box List
-- Slide upward Animation on Page Loads
+- Slide upward Animation on Page Load